 FACT: As a runner, you know that potential soft tissue injuries are part and parcel of the joy of running.
 Musculoskeletal injuries compromise a large percentage of race day medical complications.

 - Tendon and ligament injuries

 Causes of injury:

-- Under-use to sudden over-use injuries - Ramping up distance or speed too rapidly
+- Under-use to sudden over-use injuries – ramping up training load (duration and/or intensity) too rapidly

 - Excessive loads – Too many hills; intervals; distance; insufficient recovery

 - Poor general strength & stability

 - Pre-existing conditions that are aggravated on race day